19hours/sg-statutes/Acts/Air Navigation Act.md

 and where the person is the holder of an aviation safety instrument, or a licence or permit, that person’s liability to pay shall not be affected by his aviation safety instrument, licence or permit ceasing, for any reason, to be in force.

+[10/2014]

 (2) The members, officers and employees of the Authority shall, in relation to their administration, assessment, collection and enforcement of payment of —

 (a) the composition sums imposed under section 28A; or

-(b) the financial penalties due and payable by any person under this Act or any subsidiary legislation made under this Act,
+(b) the financial penalties due and payable by any person under this Act or any of its subsidiary legislation,

 be deemed to be public officers for the purposes of the Financial Procedure Act (Cap.
 109), and section 20 of that Act shall apply to these members, officers and employees of the Authority notwithstanding that they are not or were not in the employment of the Government.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### False information

 29C\.—(1) A person commits an offence who —

-(a) by any means, provides to the Authority or any other person information relevant to the Authority’s or the person’s exercise of powers under this Act, or under any subsidiary legislation made under this Act, knowing the information to be false; or
+(a) by any means, provides to the Authority or any other person information relevant to the Authority’s or the person’s exercise of powers under this Act, or under any of its subsidiary legislation, knowing the information to be false; or

-(b) being an applicant for any aviation safety instrument or other licence or permit, fails, without reasonable excuse, to provide to the Authority or other person information known to that applicant which is relevant to the Authority’s or other person’s exercise of powers under this Act, or under any subsidiary legislation made under this Act.
+(b) being an applicant for any aviation safety instrument or other licence or permit, fails, without reasonable excuse, to provide to the Authority or other person information known to that applicant which is relevant to the Authority’s or other person’s exercise of powers under this Act, or under any of its subsidiary legislation.

+[10/2014]

 (2) A person who is guilty of an offence under subsection (1) shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Obstructing performance of official duties